 More Easy Salad Recipes

-cobb salad topped with green goddess dressing
+A Cobb salad with green goddess dressing on top.

 Cobb Salad With Green Goddess Dressing